Picasso’s descendants to sell more than 1,000 NFTs linked to never-before-seen ceramic work

 An NFT is a unique digital representation that certifies authenticity.
 It’s recorded on a blockchain, a digital database of time-stamped transactions that is meant to be impossible to change, hack or corrupt.
 NFTs provide proof of ownership and create scarcity by drawing a distinction between copies of a work from the “original” digital versions.

-Purchasers will not own the Picasso ceramic, or own the rights to images depicting it: They will be buying digital tokens of which there are limited copies, which the artist’s heirs are hoping will accrue value in their own right.
+Purchasers will not own the Picasso ceramic or own the rights to images depicting it: They will be buying digital tokens of which there are limited copies, which the artist’s heirs are hoping will accrue value in their own right.

 NFTs have caused a stir in the art world, with entrepreneurs and financiers predicting they will change how art is valued and upend the market for digital art.
 They’ve already generated millions of dollars for some artists.
-Last March, a digital collage by a South Carolina artist known as Beeple sold for $69 million — the third highest ever price for a work by a living artist.
+Last March, a digital collage by a South Carolina artist known as Beeple sold for $69 million — the third-highest-ever price for a work by a living artist.
 NFTs also allow digital creators to collect royalties each time an artwork changes hands.

 The latest NFT sale to make global headlines: An auction next month of Beatles singer Paul McCartney’s original notes for the hit song “Hey Jude."
 Julian Lennon, one of John Lennon’s sons, on Tuesday announced the details of the sale, in which buyers will be able to purchase a range of Beatles memorabilia as NFTs.